aplteam/CommTools/README.md

 Basic communication tools using Quad (`⎕`) and Quote-Quad (`⍞`) for input and output.

-This package is particularly useful for test cases and user commands.
+This package is particularly useful for user commands and test cases.